STORMS AT TIMES THROUGH THE WEEKEND

 WINDS & WAVES:

 SUNDAY: Hot, humid and breezy.
-Storms arrive late and may be heavy.
-HIGH: 87 LOW: 67
+Storms arrive and may be heavy.
+HIGH: 85 LOW: 67

 MONDAY: Showers and thunderstorms...
 Could be heavy.
 Humid.
 HIGH: 81 LOW: 68